Review: Lindhbrook Country Club

 Red 54 2434 N/A N/A

-Hole Descriptions: Most of the holes here are pretty solid par 3’s ranging from 123 yards to 207 yards.
-The front 9 is much shorter with many short par 3’s.
-The most memorable hole on the side is the 8th at 190 yards.
-A creek crosses the fairway at about 170 yards, and two bunkers flank this green.
-The back 9 starts off with 3 short par 3’s but then has some very difficult finishing holes.
-I was a big fan of the 18th, a strong 179 yard hole that requires a well-struck long iron over a valley all the way to a tiny green protected by three bunkers.
+Hole Descriptions: Most of the holes here were pretty solid par threes ranging from 123 yards to 207 yards.
+The front 9 was much shorter with many short par threes.
+The most memorable hole on this side was the 8th at 190 yards.
+A creek crossed the fairway at about 170 yards, and two bunkers flanked the green.
+The back 9 started off with 3 short par threes but then featured some very difficult closing holes.
+I was a fan of the 18th, a strong 179 yard one-shotter that required a well-struck long iron over a valley the entire way to a tiny green protected by three bunkers.

-General Comments: There is no range at Lindhbrook and pace of play was great when we played.
+General Comments: There was no range at Lindhbrook and pace of play was great when we played.

 Verdict: Lindhbrook was at one point a pretty decent executive course but is now closed for business.